 Makita Orbital Polisher BO6050J 6-inch Review

 Many of the cars we see for detailing here at Michael’s Auto Detailing don’t need compound buffing or even a heavy polish.
 They may need a light polish or something we call a leveling wax.
 The best tool for the job for this light polishing and waxing is a random orbital polisher.
-For this review, we’re trying out the new 6-inch Makita orbital polisher BO6050J.
+For this automotive tool review, we’re trying out the new 6-inch Makita orbital polisher BO6050J.

-In the past we have used orbital polishers from a vast array of manufacturers, from very cheap to high-end specialty tools.
+In the past, we have used orbital polishers from a vast array of manufacturers, from very cheap to high-end specialty tools.
 No matter what the specs may say for many of these units, the most drastic differential is always how much power the orbital can put through to the pad.
 In other words, is the power that the motor delivers actually utilized through the orbital motion, to the pad and finally, onto the finish of the vehicle.

 This orbital polisher is actually manufactured to play a dual purpose for sanding and polishing, hence the vacuum port for dust collection.
-In addition to the vacuum port, there is also a dual mode switch to change the orbital motion to a pure spinning motion.
+In addition to the vacuum port, there is also a dual-mode switch to change the orbital motion to pure spinning motion.
 Using just the spinning mode opens the door for more aggressive polish and compounds as well.
 For the sake of this review, we will only be using the Makita orbital polisher BO6050J in the orbital motion, as a polisher.

 Makita Orbital Polisher BO6050J 6-inch Features